Rakeela/dragora-notes/2021-8-13-One-Hundred-and-Sixty-Fourth.md

 To defend the reciprocal development of the will is a project that should be started far in advance of planting Yggdrasil's roots.

 ---
+Bioelectric wound modification:
-https://pubmed.ncbi.nlm.nih.gov/34265520/ (Come together: On-chip bioelectric wound closure)
+https://pubmed.ncbi.nlm.nih.gov/34265520/ (Come together: On-chip bioelectric wound closure) https://pubmed.ncbi.nlm.nih.gov/32534380/ (Application of stable continuous external electric field promotes wound healing in pig wound model)

 (Note to self: complete above reference per standard citation for this archive.)

 I'm interested in this as a potential morphology trick.
 I think electrical modification of cells may be useful to change cell growth patterns.

+---
+Snake scales could be important for advancing the acceptance of morphological freedom.
+Snakes have smooth, appealing, and often colorful scales.
+That good look could result in more charismatic morphs.

+I'm thinking here about some of the things I learned from snake handlers during school field trips in youth, too.
+The appealing texture of snake scales sometimes takes people from surprise, because they've never looked closely at them, nor had the chance to pet a docile snake.
+Snake-morphs would be docile enough to pet more often than actual snakes!

 ---
 Back to [[day-post-archive]]